philipturner/ar-multipendulum/README.md

 A browser version of the multi-pendulum simulation can be accessed [here](https://github.com/philipturner/multipendulum).

-The public TestFlight beta will be available [here](https://testflight.apple.com/join/96heMdWD) soon.
+The public TestFlight beta is available [here](https://testflight.apple.com/join/96heMdWD).